dendenxu/MediConnect-Front/README.md

 This is the front-end repository for our 2021 Software Engineering course project.

 We use the [project board](https://github.com/dendenxu/MediConnect-Front/projects/1) to track the progress of development.
-We create [issues](https://github.com/dendenxu/MediConnect-Front/issues) on the board and assign them to assignees to email them, so be sure to ==check your relevant mailbox== and feel free to add miscellaneous issues.
+We create [issues](https://github.com/dendenxu/MediConnect-Front/issues) on the board and assign them to assignees to email them, so be sure to `check your relevant mailbox` and feel free to add miscellaneous issues.

 These should be the main workflow issues to be created on the board by the [administrators](https://github.com/dendenxu/MediConnect-Front/wiki/%E5%89%8D%E7%AB%AF%E5%90%84%E6%A8%A1%E5%9D%97%E5%88%86%E5%B7%A5) of a certain module: